rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 **Storybook**
 <a id="storybook" />

-This section is dedicated to some specifics around our implementation of [Storybook](https://storybook.js.org), which is using Storybook v6.0.
-If you are new to Storybook (or even 6.0), we highly recommend you check out their [updated documentation](https://storybook.js.org/docs/react/writing-stories/introduction).
+This section is dedicated to some specifics around our implementation of [Storybook](https://storybook.js.org), which is using Storybook v7.5.
+If you are new to Storybook (or even 7), we highly recommend you check out their [Get Started documentation](https://storybook.js.org/docs/7.5/get-started/whats-a-story).

 You can add interactivity to your documentation with **args**.
 For the purposes of this project, you will likely only encounter **actions** and **controls**.
 We're going to walk through a simple example to illustrate the concepts that are necessary to understand for writing stories in the project.